 We’d love to visit every business that enters, but our judges are mainly volunteers and the whole programme has to be handled within the budgets made possible by sponsor funding.
-Instead, we give as much feedback as possible to all entrants, but will only normally visit the top 5 or so scoring entrants in each category.
+Instead, we give as much feedback as possible to all entrants, but will only normally visit the top scoring entrants in each category.

 Should I get a professional to complete my entry form?